modisultan/EC_EDA/README.md

-# Product sales for Electronic company
+# Product sales for electronic company